ChicoState/ux-Pickup/phaseI/README.md

 ## Findings

--Found most competitor’s UI design to not handle error well
+- Found most competitor’s UI design to not handle error well
 - Found out our prototype design tends to be missing functions most audience would like to have
 - So far, paper sketches design are satisfactory with limited surveys but still requires broader audience for more balanced opinion